FabriBorgobello/pile-challenge/README.md

 ## Testing:

-There are two options for running end-to-end tests:
+There are two options for running end-to-end tests.
+Both options require the frontend and backend servers to be running.

 - For headless testing, run:
   `npm run test`